- Departments & Offices

 Current Volunteers of Loudoun County Fire and Rescue

-If you are unable to find the volunteer information you are searching for or feel we could provide additional information Opens a New Window. , please feel free to contact the Volunteer Program Division.
+If you are unable to find the volunteer information you are searching for or feel we could provide additional information Opens a New Window. , please feel free to contact Volunteer Administration.
 We want to ensure our volunteers have easy access to the most current information.

 New Volunteer Orientation

-Volunteer Orientation is offered monthly for all new fire, rescue, and administrative volunteers.
-This class is a prerequisite for all entry level programs offered by Loudoun County Fire and Rescue.
-Topics to be covered include: an introduction to the LCFR combination system, station/county expectations, volunteer benefits, and legal issues.
-To find an orientation class, visit the Training Corner and follow the registration instructions.
+Volunteer Orientation is offered monthly for all newly onboarded fire, rescue and administrative volunteers.
+This class is a prerequisite for all entry level programs offered by the Loudoun County Combined Fire and Rescue System (LC-CFRS).
+Topics to be covered include: an introduction to LC-CFRS, station/county expectations, volunteer benefits, and legal issues.
+To find an orientation class after joining a station, visit the Training Corner and follow the registration instructions.
 If you are not yet a volunteer with LC-CFRS, click here for information on becoming a member.

 The LCFR Training Division posts all offered courses on the Training Corner Opens a New Window. .
 Courses are posted by the month in which they will be held.
-Most entry level courses such as Firefighter I-II and Emergency Medical Technician-Basic are offered twice a year; once in the spring and once in the fall.
-It is important to check Training Corner regularly as it is updated often.
+Most entry level courses such as Firefighter I, Firefighter II and Emergency Medical Technician-Basic are offered twice a year; once in the spring and once in the fall.
+It is important to check the Training Corner regularly as it is updated often.

 Be sure to complete the proper TDTR (Training Division Training Request) form by the appropriate deadline and submit through your company’s chain of command.

-Contact the LCFR Volunteer Program Division for more information.
+Contact the LCFR Volunteer Administration for more information.